arcadia-unity/arcadia-unity.github.io/index.md

 [Arcadia](https://github.com/arcadia-unity/Arcadia) is the integration of the [Clojure programming language](http://clojure.org) and the [Unity3D](http://unity3d.com) game engine.
 It brings a live coded, functional, dynamic Lisp to the industry standard cross-platform game development tool.

-## Status

-Arcadia is still in pre-alpha and highly experimental.
-We are working towards a coherent first release, but we're not quite there yet.
-Clone [the repository](https://github.com/arcadia-unity/Arcadia) into a Unity project to use it and join [the community](https://gitter.im/arcadia-unity/Arcadia) discussion, but expect things to break and be undocumented for now.

 ## Videos

 <iframe height="400" width="100%" src="https://www.youtube.com/embed/_p0co13WYPI"></iframe>